 Moraine Park is a grand glacial valley, and after this short but steeper 175 foot climb we gain a fantastic high view over the entire valley, with the river snaking below in the green meadows with a large view of Stones Peak.
 This short hike will take most fit people about 15 minutes with a few stops to catch your breath, so it requires a 45 minute before sunrise start.
 From this location we can also shoot a very nice view of Long's Peak, as well as a different view of the Mummy Range.
 From here we can go down into Moraine Park or travel the rest of the east side of the park for wildlife or landscape options.

 Sunrise at Dream Lake is one of the best 1 mile hike photo spots in the park, and it produces some fantastic photos.
 It is an easy hike for fit individuals, medium difficulty for folks from lower elevations and are not as active.
 This tour requires a start of 1 hour and 30 minutes before sunrise.
 This trip takes about 3 hours with a few great side trips like Nymph Lake, a cascading stream, and some great overlooks.
 With the last hour we can focus on marco, small mammal wildlife, or other landscape options like Moraine Park or Sprague Lake.
 This option will not offer Elk shooting after sunrise.

 This end of the tour option ends with an easy to get to a wonderful subalpine mountain lake with great mountain scenery.
 In mid to late Sept there are some fall colors.

 Sunset on the tundra can be amazing but also very cold.
-Shot from locations Ansel Adams shot and from others even more spectacular.
+Shot from Ansel Adams locations and from others even more spectacular.
 (Available until Trail Ridge Closes)